-As part of our commitment to providing the residents of Great Falls with quality drinking water, the Water Treatment Plant is regularly undergoing routine maintenance and upgrades.
+As part of our commitment to provide the residents of Great Falls with quality drinking water, the Water Treatment Plant is regularly undergoing routine maintenance and upgrades.
 Below is a summary of the current and upcoming projects at the Plant.

-Service Line Inventory
+Service Line Inventory:

 The EPA is requiring that all water systems have a comprehensive inventory of all drinking water service lines.
-As part of maintaining compliance, the City of Great Falls Engineering Department and Water Plant Staff have worked together with the public to identify the composition of the service lines entering all of the homes in Great Falls.
-This will be an ongoing process until all lines have been identified.
+The City of Great Falls Engineering Department and Water Plant Staff have been working with residents to identify the composition of the service lines entering the homes in Great Falls.
+This is an ongoing process that will continue until all lines have been identified.
 If you have questions about your service line, or would like to inform us about what material your service line is comprised of, please call the Lead and Copper Hotline at 406-455-8401.
+You can also visit the City website for more information: